 “If you’re fasting, then opt for something a little slower, like restorative yoga.
 Yin yoga can actually be quite intense because you’re holding a pose deeply and the stretch can be quite intense.
 Restorative yoga, in contrast, is much softer – you’re supported by all these bolsters and sort of floating in air.
 As for specific asanas, twists and folds are really nice because they aid the digestion area of the body.
 Every time we twist, we’re sort of gently massaging the organs.
 There are so many different kinds of twists – standing twists and seated twists and lying down twists – and they all give the digestive system a little bit of extra support while it’s trying to break down food after not having eaten for a long time.
 Folds, meanwhile, are very calming.”

-“It’s always best practice on an empty stomach, so first thing in the morning is good, depending on how early you had suhoor and when you wake up.
+“It’s always best practise on an empty stomach, so first thing in the morning is good, depending on how early you had suhoor and when you wake up.
 If you’ve had enough time to digest it, then that could be a really nice option.
 And if the session isn’t too draining, it will offer a little boost to energise you for the rest of the day.
 And then right before iftar is also great because you expend that last bit of energy through movement, knowing you’re going to be rehydrated soon.

 The other really good thing about doing it before iftar is getting the body in that rest-relax-heal state, which happens with a practice that’s not too rigorous.
 We’re now learning that a couple of deep breaths before you start eating can help solve any digestive issues, and it’s sort of the same thing.
 We have this big nerve called the vagus nerve and, by taking a couple of deep breaths, we stimulate it.
 We give the body permission to rest a little.
 A lot of digestive issues stem from living in a state of high stress, so feeling rested and zen after yoga will help the body digest a big iftar afterwards.”